jpshackelford/devise_crowd_authenticatable/README.md

     [--user-model=USER_MODEL]  # Model to update
                                # Default: user
-    [--update-model]           # Update model to change from database_authenticatable to ldap_authenticatable
+    [--update-model]           # Update model to change from database_authenticatable to crowd_authenticatable
                                # Default: true
     [--add-rescue]             # Update Application Controller with resuce_from for DeviseLdapAuthenticatable::LdapException
                                # Default: true